 Failing to disclose this information could also end up with you paying for your ex’s attorney’s fees if you force litigation only to have the judge find out you signed away your rights to certain property or agreed to take on certain debts, years ago.

 Key takeaway: Any legal documents that might affect your rights to assets or obligation to pay debts needs to be disclosed to your lawyer – even if you think it doesn’t matter or that the document is a fraud.
-The sooner your lawyer knows these documents might exist, the faster and better you can be prepared for your divorce case.
+The sooner your lawyer knows these documents might exist, the faster and better you can prepare for trial in family court.

 #13: Believe it or not, you need to let your lawyer know if you do not have a valid driver’s license